jpb80/cicd-fargate/README.md

 * `make build` initiates a CodeBuild job for the greeting-app sourcecode in the CodeCommit repository.
 Then the new image is pushed to ECR.

 ## Run container:
-* `make deploy` pulls the latest image from ECR then initiates docker to run the container.
+* `make run-local` pulls the latest image from ECR then initiates docker to run the container.
 The greeting-app server is running on port 5000.

 ## Greeting App API